 Don’t miss the Funnel Tunnel sculpture on Montrose before stopping for coffee at Inversion.
 Later, head south toward the Westheimer Curve where consignment and antique shops dot the walkable strip.
 Finally, head down West Alabama to Mid Main in Midtown and shop at My Flaming Heart or The Tinderbox and catch a show at the Continental Club.
 Note: There’s a B-station conveniently located a stone's throw away at 3512 Main Street if you don't want to ride back to Fairview and Taft.

 Residents once flocked to The Heights area to escape the big city and today it’s a great place to find character-filled architecture, mom and pop-type shops and funky restaurants.
 Start your jaunt in front of the Stude Park Community Center (1031 Stude St.) where you will find plenty of parking and a B-station.
 Zig zag your way northwest through the area, taking in all of the Victorian, Craftsman and Colonial revival-style architecture, until you get to the 19th Street Shopping District.

 There is a bike rack located at 548 19th Street, which is a perfect place to lock up your rental while you indulge in a little retail therapy at Jubilee, Replay on 19th Street or even grab a bite to eat at Down House or Shade.
 After, head south along Heights Boulevard, hopping on the bike trail, which runs in front of Donovan Park.
 (You can’t miss the kids playing on the park’s 40-foot wooden train.)
-Follow the tree-lined trail to White Oak, where you will find restaurants, bars and one of Houston’s oldest live music venues, Fitzgerald’s.
+Follow the tree-lined trail to White Oak, where you will find restaurants and bars.
 Ride White Oak east to return to Stude Park or hop back on the trail, heading south, and continue your adventure towards Downtown.